Spectra’s 10-Step Fulfillment Process

 - The inventory management system is initiated/updated.

-The inventory is matched carefully to the manifesto and then inspected for any damage.
-Once inspection and inventory summary has been completed, your inventory will then be moved into a space within the warehouse.
+The inventory is matched carefully to the packing slip and then inspected for any damage.
+Once inspected and the inventory summary has been completed, your inventory will then be moved into a designated space within the warehouse.
 Personnel will select either bins or pallets for your inventory to optimize efficiency with quick access.
 That area becomes your product’s “base camp.”

 Step #3: Warehouse Space